-Most learners have achieved their expected levels across P1 and P4 in literacy.
+Almost all learners have achieved their expected levels across P1 and P7 in literacy.
+The Majority of learners have achieved the expected levels in literacy in P4.
 Almost all learners achieved their expected level in numeracy.
-Almost all learners in P7 achieved their expected levels in literacy and numeracy.
 Learners who are not on track are given additional support through the Support for Learning Teacher and Support Assistants.